by Stephanie Margolis, R.D.

 - Protein, specifically glutamine — Is an essential amino-acid and works as a building block in the body, especially within the immune system.
 Found in: meat, chicken, beans, carrots, spinach, beets, and fermented foods like miso.

-- Broccoli + Spinach – Both green gems are high in Vitamin C as well as antioxidants.
+- Broccoli and spinach — Both green gems are high in Vitamin C as well as antioxidants.
 When we talk about specific nutrients above reducing oxidative-stress this is the job of antioxidants… protecting and repairing the damage done to the body on the regular.
 We also know it’s not just what you’re eating but how you prepare them.
 Steaming or lightly cooking these foods can make the nutrients more bioavailable without cooking the nutrients out of them.
-Spinach alone provides Vitamin A, Vitamin C, glutamine,
+Spinach alone provides Vitamin A, Vitamin C, and glutamine.

 - Yogurt — I’ve covered yogurt before and the benefits it has for your gut, but you may not have known it is a bonus for your immunity.
 This is one place you can find your glutamine mentioned above, along with those live-active probiotic cultures.
 Yogurt is also full of other immune boosters like zinc and selenium.

 As with anything nutrition-related you have to take into account your entire lifestyle.
-So when you are thinking about keeping you and your family healthy this season:
+Strike a balance with regular exercise, stress reduction, getting enough sleep, etc.